The Sparkbox Responsive Design Process. Possibly the most obvious typographic question in the hands of a designer is "which typefaces sho...

 It’s the latter that is the most impressive as it’s chock-full of people willing to give their time and energy to others via their own work.
 That’s why I like covering the “freebies” the most as it plays nicely with our open source philosophy around WordPress, you know what I mean?
 So when I saw Chris Bannister’s free responsive wireframe photoshop file I knew that I needed to make sure that our community had an opportunity to get a copy for their own use as well as give credit where credit is due.
-First posted on Dribbble it’s a photoshop file that showcases a mobile phone layout, tablet, and desktop.
+Responsive Web Design Patterns.
+Responsive Patterns A collection of patterns and modules for responsive designs.

 Design Process In The Responsive Age You cannot plan for and design a responsive, content-focused, mobile-first 1 website the same way you’ve been creating websites for years—you just can’t.
 If your goal is to produce something that is not fixed-width and serves smaller devices just the styles they require, why would you use a dated process that contradicts those goals?
 I’d like to walk you through some problems caused by using old processes with responsive design.
+Responsive Design Test Bookmarklet - BenjaminKeen.com.
 This was inspired by, and based on @lensco‘s excellent Simple Responsive Design Test Page.

 It lets you view any webpage in multiple screen sizes, simulating the viewport of different devices.
 After getting such a positive response to my original script, I thought I’d expand on it a little.
 Since people are obviously targeting different device screen sizes with their projects, the form below now lets you generate a custom bookmarklet that displays only those device sizes you’re interested in.
 A big thanks to Alaska Airlines for the delayed flight that made this possible, and the really boring project that I know I should be working on, but can’t find the motivation.
 Urgh.
-Responsive Design Test Bookmarklet - BenjaminKeen.com
+Tutorial: Create fluid layouts with HTML5 and CSS3.
+Net magazine is the number one choice for the professional web designer and developer.

-Responsive design: five key considerations The saying 'one size doesn't fit all' may be true in many cases, but with the use of -- and interest in -- responsive design skyrocketing, more and more companies are asking whether that's necessarily true when it comes to web design.
+Responsive design: five key considerations.
+The saying 'one size doesn't fit all' may be true in many cases, but with the use of -- and interest in -- responsive design skyrocketing, more and more companies are asking whether that's necessarily true when it comes to web design.

 If you've used Facebook's iPhone app (or Path, or any number of apps that now follow this convention) then you've seen an off canvas panel in a native app.
 You hit a button and a panel slides in from the left (or depending on how you look at it, the main panel slides out of the way).
 Luke Wroblewski, author of Mobile First, mentioned this style of layout in his roundup of mobile layout patterns.
 Adapting Ourselves to Adaptive Content.
 For years, we've been telling designers: the web is not print.

 You can't have pixel-perfect layouts.
 You can't determine how your site will look in every browser, on every platform, on every device.

 Tools.
 Precious, strategic design & visual language.
 Author: Christophe Stoll Date: 26.
 May 2011.
 Responsive Web Design: 50 Examples and Best Practices.
 Responsive web design term is related to the concept of developing a website design in a manner that helps the lay out to get changed according to the user’s computer screen resolution.

 More precisely, the concept allows for an advanced 4 column layout 1292 pixels wide, on a 1025 pixel width screen, that auto-simplifies into 2 columns.
 Also, it suitably fixes on the smartphone and computer tablet screen.
+20 Amazing Examples of Using Media Queries for Responsive Web Design.
 Responsive web design is one of the hottest topics among designers and developers right now.
 If you’re not quite sure what it’s all about, we’ll walk you through what it is, how it works and how CSS media queries are something you need to start incorporating into your own designs.
 To top it all off, we’ll finish with twenty seriously impressive of responsive designs that use media queries to present experiences specifically catered to different visitors.
-What Are Media Queries?
-20 Amazing Examples of Using Media Queries for Responsive Web Design